stackhpc/ansible-slurm-appliance/ansible/roles/rebuild/README.md

   issuing them.
 Default `false`.
 - `rebuild_reason`: Optional string.
 A message to show in e.g. `sinfo` describing the reason for the rebuild.
 Default `update`.
-- `rebuild_nextstate`: Optional string, `RESUME` (default), `DOWN` or ``.
+- `rebuild_nextstate`: Optional string, `RESUME` (default), `DOWN` or the empty string.
   The state rebuilt nodes should go to when a rebuild completes successfully.
 Note the empty string will provide scontrol's default `nextstate=UNDRAIN` option, but this will result in nodes remaining in DRAIN state as this role explicitly drains nodes to prevent multinode jobs being backfilled onto onto a mix of "old" and "new" nodes.